CS131-TA-team/UCLA_CS131_CodeHelp/Python/readme.md

 - [echo_server.py](./echo_server.py) and [echo_client.py](./echo_client.py)
     * usage: ```python echo_server.py Hello``` and then ```python echo_client.py```
     * could be other names for the server, I am including the name option as a must so as to show you how to use the command line arguments (required for this project).
+    * they are the real starter hints for this project.

 ## The Flooding Algorithm